mac-s-g/react-json-view/README.md

 # run the build (note: you may need to use `sudo` priveledges to run the build successfully)
 npm run build
 ```
 Please add tests for your code before posting a pull request.

-You can run the test suite in with hot-reloading with `npm run test:watch`.
+You can run the test suite with `npm run test` or `npm run test:watch` to automatically reload when files are modified.

 #### Docker Tools